 Hilbun earned a doctorate of education from the University of Arkansas, holds a master’s degree in social work from Tulane University and is a graduate of Centenary College of Louisiana in Shreveport.

-Enid Olvey, CFRE, serves as senior vice president and chief operating officer for Arkansas Children’s Foundation, where she leads fundraising strategy and operations.
+Enid Olvey, CFRE, serves as senior vice president of philanthropy for Arkansas Children's and president of Arkansas Children's Foundation, where she leads fundraising strategy, leadership, direction and operations.

 A member of the Arkansas Children’s team since 2003, Olvey has held many roles in the Foundation, gaining experience in advancement services, campaign planning and strategy, case development, corporate giving, direct marketing, donor relations, major and principal gifts and prospect research.

 Olvey holds a Bachelor of Arts in psychology from Lyon College.
 She is a Certified Fund Raising Executive (CFRE).